 0 */24 * * * sudo mysqldump sakila | gzip > `date +"%Y-%m-%d"-sakila.gz` && aws s3 cp `date +"%Y-%m-%d"-sakila.gz` s3://<bucket-name>/mysql-backup/

 After adding the above cron job, everything should be set unless something unexpected happens.
 For example, a manager may forget to pay the bill for AWS S3 or you run out of disk space and old backups need to be deleted.

 But what if you have several databases, and for each of them, you have to apply different backup strategies?
 Or what if you need logs to check what is happening so that you can quickly resolve any issues?
 Then the cron job will not be enough.

 Third-party services can help with this.

 How to Perform Backups via SqlBak

 One of these services is SqlBak.
-To set up automatic backups of MySQL Server databases and send them to S3 via SqlBak, please follow these steps:
+To set a job to backup MySQL Server databases with SqlBak automatically and send the backups to S3, please follow these steps:

 - First of all, create a SqlBak account.

-- Then install SqlBak app on the server.
+- Then install the SqlBak app on the server.
 To install this you have to execute the command that is specified on the download page.
 If the installation is successful, the terminal will display the following text:

 - Now set the connection to your MySQL Server.

 - This completes the SqlBak app installation.
 Now you need to create a backup job on your dashboard page.
 Just click on the “Add new job” button.

 - On the opened backup job settings page choose the databases that should be backed up in the “Select databases” section.

 - Then in the “Store backups in destinations” section choose Amazon S3 as a destination place and specify access and secret keys.

 - Set the schedule you need.

 - The last step is to click the “Run Now” button.
 The backup job will be run and the log of the upload to S3 will be displayed.